EthanDann/SOC-Automation-Project/SOC Automation Project Day Two.md

       * I installed TheHive using DigitalOcean as well
       * Accessed via SSH as well
       * Once I logged into the VM via ssh, I installed Java, Cassandra, ElasticSearch and then TheHive
- ## Troubleshooting
-      I ran into some trouble with initially logging into TheHive via the browser, as I wasn’t provided with credentials; I resolved this by scouring through the documentation until I found the default admin credentials, which I changed as soon as I logged in

 ### Reflection
   While installing components doesn’t seem like much fun or very interesting, I actually enjoyed it.
 Installing Wazuh and TheHive via SSH was fun as I’ve never messed with it before.
 While there was a slight hiccup with TheHive as credentials were not provided by the terminal, the documentation helped resolve it once I found it.

+ ## Troubleshooting
+   I ran into some trouble with initially logging into TheHive via the browser, as I wasn’t provided with credentials; I resolved this by scouring through the documentation (ironically it was at the very top of the quick start guide) until I found the default admin credentials, which I changed as soon as I logged in